tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >   showError, status, verbose)
 {% endhighlight %}

 This next import is special.
 If you're following along at home, you'll need to create a folder called `Hairy` and put [`Models.hs`][] in it.
+I didn't include the models in this file because I couldn't get the Template Haskell to play nicely with the Literate Haskell.

 {% highlight hs %}
 > import Hairy.Models (Task, TaskId, migrateAll)